openstack/magnum/magnum/drivers/k8s_fedora_atomic_v1/templates/README.md

     $ heat output-show my-kube-cluster kube_masters
     "192.168.200.86"

-You can ssh into that server as the `minion` user:
+You can ssh into that server as the `fedora` user:

-    $ ssh minion@192.168.200.86
+    $ ssh fedora@192.168.200.86

 And once logged in you can run `kubectl`, etc: